UNIVERSITY OF SOUTH FLORIDA

 Learn the Skills of Seasoned Germ-Fighters

-Now it’s time to master the real skills for this war.
+Now it’s time to master the skills of experienced germ-fighters.

 Don’t Touch Your Face

-We are obsessed with touching our faces, but that has to stop.
-Our eyes, noses, and mouths are doorways into our bodies — and viruses are just waiting to step over the threshold.
+We are obsessed with touching our faces.
+But our eyes, noses, and mouths are doorways into our bodies — and viruses are just waiting to step over the threshold.
 (Scratching your nose is the equivalent of inviting a zombie for dinner and expecting them not to have you as the main course.)

 Don’t Spread Germs